F7F-3 Tiger Cat

 kit reminds me a lot of the AMT/ERTL A-20 kits, done at about

 the same time.
-It's a relatively simple kit, reasonably detailed
+It's a relatively simple kit, nicely detailed and

-and most reports indicate it assembles reasonably well.
-For now
+most reports indicate it assembles reasonably well.
+The most

 to kit build or reviews